Juliangarciam13/CryptoDashboard/README.md

 ## Features
 - List of available cryptocurrencies.
 - Search for cryptocurrencies by name.
-- Display of selected cryptocurrency price charts.
+- Display of selected. cryptocurrency price charts.

 ## Installation